Enter your E-mail Address

 History Of Reggae And Jamaican Musical Genres

-This music has crossed language barriers, broken down race and class lines, brought peace among political foes and have also dissolved religious differences.
+Reggae music has crossed language barriers, broken down race and class lines, brought peace among political foes and have also dissolved religious differences.

-Mento - The Early Beginnings of Jamaican Music
+The Early Beginnings of Jamaican Music - Mento

-Before reggae Mento was the music of the slaves that came from African.
+Before reggae, Mento was the music of the slaves that came from African.
 This music emphasis is on drumming, it was used in earlier times almost as a language, it told stories and you felt the rhythm deep within your soul.

-The slaves used the drumming to communicate with each other.
+Also the slaves used the drumming to communicate with each other.

 Jump forward to the early 1950 when the love of Mento gained popularity in the rural areas where crowds would get together for lively dances in the pre-radio days and have fun.

-These get together would have bands consisting of rhumba box, an adaptation from the African thumb piano, bongo drums, guitars and shakers.
+Those get-together would have bands consisting of rhumba box, an adaptation from the African thumb piano, bongo drums, guitars and shakers.

 This was the time to have fun, be creative and enjoy your neighbors and friends, it was more a communal affair.